-Although there is uncertainty related to the anticipated impact of the recent COVID-19 outbreak on our future results, we believe our business model, our current cash reserves and the recent steps we have taken to strengthen our balance sheet, including our June 2020 and December 2019 equity offerings, leave us well-positioned to manage our business through this crisis as it continues to unfold.
+Although there is uncertainty related to the anticipated impact of COVID-19 on our future results, we believe our business model, our current cash reserves and the recent steps we have taken to strengthen our balance sheet, including expanding our line of credit from \$25 million to \$50 million and our June 2020 and December 2019 equity offerings, leave us well-positioned to manage our business through this crisis as it continues to unfold.
 We believe our existing balances of cash, including our short-term investments, and our currently anticipated operating cash flows will be sufficient to meet our cash needs arising in the ordinary course of business for the next twelve months.

-We continue to monitor the rapidly evolving situation and guidance from international and domestic authorities, including federal, state and local public health authorities and may take additional actions based on their recommendations.
+We continue to monitor the evolving situation and guidance from international and domestic authorities, including federal, state and local public health authorities and may take additional actions based on their recommendations.
 In these circumstances, there may be developments outside our control requiring us to adjust our operating plan.
 As such, given the dynamic nature of this situation, we cannot reasonably estimate the impacts of COVID-19 on our financial condition, results of operations or cash flows in the future.